openenclave/openenclave/docs/Community/Committers.md

 tools (ie, GitHub itself).

-As more developers join the community and bring domain-specific knowledge, there is no way to delegate domian ownership, authority or autonomy over changes to code.
+As more developers join the community and bring domain-specific knowledge, there is no way to delegate domain ownership, authority or autonomy over changes to code.
 And as the community itself grows, the current communication channels do not support rapid iteratation, or facilitate remote and open collaboration.